cytopia/awesome-ci/README.md

 find dump.sql -type f -print0 | \
    xargs -0 -P 8 -n1  sh -c 'if [ -f "${1}" ]; then isutf8 "$1" >/dev/null || (TERM=vt100 vi -u NONE -n -es -c "set fileencoding=utf8" -c "wq" "$1" > /dev/tty && echo "Fixing: $1" || echo "FAILED: $1"); fi' --
 ```

+## Custom regex contributions

+`regex-grep` and `regex-perl` have a lot of potential for doing custom project validation.

+In order to give you an idea, have a look at the compiled [Regex Contributions](REGEX_CONTRIBUTIONS.md).

+Please use pull requests to add useful checks.